kshedden/case_studies/methods/distributions.md

 line to the points in the plot.
 The number of points used in the least squares fit is a tuning parameter that must be selected, typically in the range $20-200$.
-These estimators are convenient, intuitive, and *distributionally robust* (since the depend on the assumed form of the tail but do not require a complete specification of a probability model).
+These estimators are convenient, intuitive, and *distributionally robust* (since they depend on the assumed form of the tail but do not require a complete specification of a probability model).
 However these estimators may not be very efficient.
 Alternative estimators will be discussed below.